Kata Bella Logo

 One Nimman Street Food Market

 This market is located in an open-air shopping space called One Nimman.
 They have a backyard area that regularly turns into markets and events; from vintage markets and wine festivals to flower festivals.
 On weekends, it usually hosts a street food market.
-If you’re going with friends or a group, I like how convenient the place is: some people can sit and eat in the market area, while others can explore the food stalls first and then grab coffee at one of the cafés afterwards.
+If you’re going with friends or a group, I like how convenient the place is: you can explore the food stalls, sit and eat in the market area, and then grab coffee at one of the nice cafés afterwards.

 🍜 Food and drink highlights: steamed buns, pizza, gyoza, Thai tea